-Individuals who participated in prerelease programs or postrelease reentry programs had fewer issues getting their healthcare needs met since their release compared with those who did not participate in these programs and experienced multiple issues.
+• Individuals who participated in reentry programs (either prerelease or postrelease) had better success addressing healthcare needs, compared with those who did not participate in these programs.
 Most participants who were in prerelease programs and reentry programs have had access to dedicated staff within those programs whose responsibility is to assist them with applying for or reactivating their healthcare coverage (e.g., Medicaid).
 These staff have experience with and knowledge about navigating healthcare and have been able to make this process much smoother for those participants who were or are connected to such programming and resources.
-One participant shared,
+One participant shared: